Kim Kardashian’s Skims is now worth $4bn

 The company, co-owned by Kardashian, 42, and her business partner Jens Grede, plans to announce its new valuation today (Wednesday 19 July), according to the New York Times.
 Its previous valuation given by investors was $3.2bn.

-The reality TV star, best known for starring in 20 seasons of Keeping Up With The Kardashians and The Kardashians said in an interview: “It has grown quickly and we’re so proud of that.
+The reality TV star, best known for starring in 20 seasons of Keeping Up With The Kardashians and The Kardashians, said in an interview: “It has grown quickly and we’re so proud of that.
 We’ve had a really good flow of product launches.”

 Kardashian launched Skims in 2019 as she wanted to create shapewear that fits her own skin tone and body type.
 The brand has since released numerous ranges, including loungewear, maternity wear and swimwear.